blinkinput/blinkinput-ios/README.md

 #### Integration without CocoaPods

--[Download](https://github.com/BlinkInput/blinkinput-ios/releases) latest release (Download .zip or .tar.gz file starting with BlinkID.
+-[Download](https://github.com/BlinkInput/blinkinput-ios/releases) latest release (Download .zip or .tar.gz file starting with BlinkInput.
 DO NOT download Source Code as GitHub does not fully support Git LFS)

 OR